Chymyst/chymyst-core/docs/chymyst02.md

 Processes will emit `read()` or `write()` molecules when they need to access the resource as readers or as writers.

 The reactions as written so far will always start whenever `read()` or `write()` are emitted.
-However, our task is to _prevent_ these reactions from starting in certain circumstances (when there are too many concurrent accesses).
+However, our task is to control when these reactions start.
+We need to _prevent_ these reactions from starting when there are too many concurrent accesses.

-One way of preventing a reaction from starting is to withhold some of its input molecules.
+In `Chymyst`, there are only two ways of preventing a reaction from starting:

+- by withholding some of the required input molecules;
+- by using a guard condition with a mutable variable, setting the value of that variable as required.

+The second method requires complicated reasoning about the current values of mutable variables.
+Generally, shared mutable state is contrary to the spirit of functional programming, although it may be used in certain cases for performance optimization.
+Although Scala allows it, we will not use shared mutable state in `Chymyst`.

+It remains to use the first method.

-Therefore, the two reactions we just discussed need to have _another_ input molecule.
+In order for us to be able to provide or withhold input molecules, the two reactions we just discussed need to have _another_ input molecule.
 Let us call this additional molecule `access()` and revise the reactions accordingly:

 ```scala